 - Kiltearn Medical Centre, Nantwich – 01270 610200 (8am – 5pm)

 - NHS 111 Service – 111 (the service offers health advice 24 hours a day, seven days a week)

 For urgent emotional support:

 The Wellbeing Service is a confidential service.
 The Wellbeing Team do not communicate with tutors or other members of staff without your expressed consent.
-The only exception would be if the staff considered a student posed a serious danger to themselves or others, in such cases the member of the Wellbeing Team would usually inform you that they needed to breach the confidentiality contract.
+The only exception would be if the staff considered a student poses a serious danger to themselves or others.
+In such cases the member of the Wellbeing Team would usually inform you that they need to breach the confidentiality contract.